-We appreciate the collaboration, co-operation and support of these organisations and their workers and believe it greatly benefits our clients and constituents.
-We also appreciate the continuing good communication and consultation between our funder and agencies in the advocacy sector, particularly those in the National Disability Advocacy Program (NDAP), which helps advocacy organisations to carry out their important work in a stable environment.
+This year we continued to work collaboratively with various colleague advocacy and other organisations, networks and individuals to achieve positive results, both for individual clients and at a systemic level, on a variety of important issues.
+Villamanta greatly appreciates the collaboration, co-operation and support of these organisations and their staff.
+We also value the continuing good communication and consultation between our funder, DSS, and agencies in the advocacy sector, particularly those in the National Disability Advocacy Program (NDAP), as we believe this assists advocacy organisations to carry out their much needed work in a stable environment.
 We continue to work with our funder, along with other NDAP agencies, to further improve the program.

-Throughout the year Villamanta's highly skilled, professional, caring and dedicated workers have worked tirelessly to achieve the rights and empowerment of people who have a disability and disability-related legal or justice issues.
-We have received very positive feedback from clients and constituents that tells us that Villamanta's work is greatly appreciated and is helping to improve the lives of many people who have a disability.
+Villamanta's highly skilled, professional, caring and dedicated staff have worked tirelessly to achieve the rights and empowerment of people who have a disability and disability-related legal or justice issues throughout the year.
+Clients and constituents have provided us with extremely positive feedback that assures us that Villamanta's work is helping to improve the lives of many people who have a disability and is greatly appreciated.

-Our volunteers, including many law students among others, are extremely generous with their time and contribute many and varied types of experience and skills.
-We thank them all for their great contribution to Villamanta's work which greatly benefits our clients and constituents.
+Throughout the year our volunteers, including many law students among others, have been very generous with their time.
+They contribute many and varied types of experience and skills to Villamanta's work and we thank them all for their efforts which greatly benefit our clients and constituents.

-Our 2016-17 volunteers include our Committee of Management members: Amanda Millear (Deputy Chairperson), Neville Porter, Andrew Hill (Committee Secretary), Kathryn McBride (Treasurer), Hank Wyllie, Michele Tucker and Philip Clarke (Chairperson).
+Our 2017-18 volunteers include our Committee of Management members: Amanda Millear (Deputy President), Neville Porter, Andrew Hill (Committee Secretary), Kathryn McBride (Treasurer), Hank Wyllie, Michele Tucker and Philip Clarke (President).
+We have been pleased to recently welcome a new member to our committee, Dominique Saunders.
 Villamanta thanks all our volunteers for their great contributions and hard work.